badosa/JSON-stat/utils/README.md

 </script>
 ```

-Using these CDNs you cannot freely choose a version of JJUS but you can pick a version of JJT (and you will get the JJUS version associated with it).
+Using these CDNs you cannot freely choose a version of JJUS: you can only pick a version of JJT (and you will get the JJUS version associated with it).

 ```html
 <script type="module">